Sequential Monte Carlo Bandits: SMC for multi-armed bandits

-For the more interesting case of unknown parameters, we marginalize the unknown parameters of the transition distributions above (\ie we perform Rao-Blackwellization), in order to reduce the degeneracy and variance of the SMC estimates \cite{ip-Doucet2000,ib-Djuric2010}.
+For the more interesting case of \emph{unknown parameters}, we marginalize parameters $L_a$ and $\Sigma_a$ of the transition distributions utilized by the proposed SMC-based Bayesian policies, \ie we Rao-Blackwellize\footnote{ Rao-Blackwellization is known to help reduce the degeneracy and variance of SMC estimates~\citep{ip-Doucet2000,ib-Djuric2010}. } them.